 The Football Supporters’ Federation (FSF) is the democratic organisation representing the rights of fans and arguing the views of football supporters in England and Wales.
 The FSF is totally free to join as well so the question is, if you’re not a member, why not?

-The Safe Standing Campaign and Watching Football Is Not A Crime! are examples of ongoing campaigns which the FSF leads.
+The Safe Standing Campaign, Twenty's Plenty for Away Tickets and Watching Football Is Not A Crime! are examples of ongoing campaigns which the FSF leads.
 Hopefully they’ll prove to be as successful as previous campaigns like No To Gam£ 39 which helped kill off the Premier League’s widely-hated idea of a 39th game to be held on foreign fields.

 The FSF’s reach stretches way beyond these shores too.
-The boys and girls from the FSF’s Fans’ Embassies also help supporters of England and Wales by offering all the best advice to those following their nation abroad.
+The boys and girls from the FSF’s Fans’ Embassies help supporters of England and Wales by offering advice to those following their nation abroad.
 This includes the ever-excellent Free Lions fanzine for every England away game while the team at FSF Cymru produce their own invaluable digital resource for the Dragons.

 Think the FSF is missing a trick?